opskeleton/opskeleton/README.md

 Opskelaton is an opinionated bootstrap tool for local Sandbox projects.

 Opskeleton aims to solve the following common issues:
- * Developing Puppet modules/Chef cookbooks on master machines which results with 'It works on my master/server' approach.
+ * Developing Puppet/Chef modules/cookbooks on master machines which results with 'It works on my master/server' approach.
  * Large monolithic Puppet/Chef code bases, code isn't modular or reusable.
  * Implicit/Missing dependencies, like ruby version used, operating system, gems, third party modules/cookbooks.
  * Manual steps in setting up modules/cookbooks and local sandboxes (like installing third party code).